 If they've tried everything and you still have concerns, you can ask the school to refer them for a diagnosis.
 You can also ask your GP to refer your child if the school aren't supportive of a referral.

-5-8 years: the school refers your child to a paediatrician.
+The school will refer your child to a paediatrician.

-8-11 years: school refers you according to where you live:
+The school will refer your child to support teams according to where you live:

-- Dartford, Gravesham and Swanley: paediatrics team at Medway NHS Foundation Trust
+- Dartford, Gravesham, Swale and Swanley: paediatrics team at Medway NHS Foundation Trust

 If your child is school age but not at school